shenders13/todos-hooks-tutorial/README.md

   );
 ```

-Then register the `handleTodoClick` handler as an `onClick` callback.
+Then register the `handleTodoClick` handler as an `onClick` callback on the Todo.

 ```jsx
 const Todos = ({ todos, handleTodoClick }) => {